“How the Whole World Missed My Dyslexia, Except Me”

-When I was younger, I felt like my dyslexia set me apart — and not in a good way.
-Here’s how I overcame my learning disabilities and put myself on the path to success.
+For the better part of 40 years, my dyslexia set me apart — and not in a good way.
+Here’s how I overcame my undiagnosed learning disabilities and put myself on the path to success.

 For years, I did my best to hide how much I struggled.
 Because I have difficulty recognizing the different sounds that alphabet letters make, everyday situations that most people wouldn’t blink at can inspire fear and anxiety in me — filling out a routine form at a doctor’s office or being asked to take notes on a whiteboard during an important meeting.
 When I travel to a new city, asking for directions to the airport is out of the question, because I can’t write down what the person is saying.
 Writing a sentence is difficult, at best.
 To this day, I feel some panic whenever someone singles me out for my opinion.